tadyatha om gate gate paragate parasamgate bodhi svaha

 While this choice may seem arbitrary on the surface, it is actually the single most important most foundational choice of anyone's life.
 Anyone's.

-Sogyal Rinpoche says that the single most destructive mental behavior in human life is indulgence in doubt.
-I agree with that 100%.
+Sogyal Rinpoche used to say that the single most destructive mental behavior in human life is indulgence in doubt.

 Jyotisha cannot assuage your doubt.
-You could ask me a thousand questions and never be satisfied with my 1000 answers if you are committed to living in a state of doubt.
-This is a decision which you alone can take, and a commitment which you alone must maintain.
+The querent could ask the Jyotishika a thousand questions and never be satisfied with 1000 answers.
+If the querent is committed to living in a state of doubt, the mind will defend this duality.
+Doubt means double, having two minds.
+This is a decision which the querent alone can take, and a commitment which the querent alone must maintain.

-No one outside of oneself can force you to have faith.
-If you are willing to take the positive step to accept an assertion that there is goodness in human life, and specifically that there is a permanent and unremovable seed of goodness in YOUR life, then we can talk.
+No one outside of oneself can force the querent to have faith.
+If the querent is willing to take the positive step to accept an assertion that there is goodness in human life, and specifically that there is a permanent and unremovable seed of goodness in YOUR life, then there is at least a foundational potential for embarking on a reading.

-But neither the great vidya of Jyotisha nor the small personality of my human self serving as a humble channel of that tradition can do a darn thing to help you if the voice of negativity and doubt is allowed to dominate your consciousness.
+But if the voice of negativity and doubt is allowed to dominate your consciousness, neither the great knowledge tradition of Jyotishavidya nor the small personality of a human self serving as a humble channel of that tradition can do a darn thing to help.

 Throw off that slavery.
 Do not permit the self to become addicted to doubt.